 - Pull riveting: the process of connecting two or more workpieces closely together with a riveting gun.

 - Riveting: the process of connecting two or more pieces of workpiece face to face with rivets, if the head is riveted, the workpiece must be sunk first.

-- Punch Convex Hull: the process of forming a convex shape in a punch or hydraulic press with die.
+- Punch Convex Hull: the process of forming a convex shape in a punch or hydraulic press with the die.